NEW MEDIA STORYTELLING

-A brand new segment in this year’s festival, the New Media Storytelling invited artists to share their stories creatively, exploring new media at a time when it is still very challenging to create.
-This collection was not curated and include videos submitted by artists all over the world.
+The New Media Storytelling category of the On Women Festival invites women-identifying artists to share their explorations with new media, at a time when it can still be very challenging to create.
+This collection is not curated and can include videos submitted by artists all over the world.

 Audience members are invited to vote on their favorites and cash prizes will be awarded to the 1st, 2nd, and 3rd places in the Popular Vote.
 One artist will also win a Curator’s Pick Award:

 3rd place, Popular Vote – $100

 After purchasing your ticket, you’ll receive the link and password to watch the videos.
 You can vote on your favorite video from July 11-29, and winners will be announced on July 31st.
 Votes cast by non-ticket holders will not be counted.

 Stream anytime from July 11-30 at 12 PM EST